ros-navigation/navigation2/nav2_system_tests/src/planning/README.md

 PlannerTester can sequentially pass random starting and goal poses and check the returned path for possible collision along the path.

 Below is an example of the output from randomized testing.
 Blue spheres represent the starting locations, green, the goals.
 Red lines are the computed paths.
-Grey cells represent obstacles.
+Gray cells represent obstacles.

 ![alt text](example_result.png "Output Example")